csev/cc4e/book/chap05.md

 `*lineptr[i]`  accesses a character.

-Since  `lineptr`  is itself an array which is passed to  `writelines`,  it can be treated as a pointer in exactly the same manner as our earlier exam­ples, and the function can be written instead as
+Since  `lineptr`  is itself an array which is passed to  `writelines`,  it can be treated as a pointer in exactly the same manner as our earlier examples, and the function can be written instead as

 [comment]: <> (page 5 , **108** THE C PROGRAMMING LANGUAGE CHAPTER 5 )